 Fauna crossings, also known as wildlife crossings or fauna animal crossings, are structures that allow animals to pass through man-made barriers such as roads and highways safely.
 Fauna crossings | Wildlife crossings may include:

 Wildlife crossings are a habitat conservation method that allows habitats to join or reconnect, reducing habitat fragmentation.
 They also aid in the prevention of vehicle-animal collisions.
-Killing or wounding wildlife animals, human injury, and property damage are some cause by vehicle-animal collisions.
+Killing or wounding wildlife animals, human injury, and property damage are caused by vehicle-animal collisions.

 By recognizing a variety of choices to address a broad range of fauna and its habitat, our company (Fauna Crossings) is committed to developing, manufacturing, and installing the most effective wildlife crossings to achieve the best potential outcomes.
 Moreover, we have over 15 years of expertise in designing, consulting, and, more recently, researching various sorts of fauna furniture to ensure safe passages for our species.